housseindjirdeh/hdjirdeh.github.io/_posts/2017-07-02-progressive-angular-applications-2.markdown

 ![Progressive Angular Banner](assets/progressive-angular-applications-2/banner.jpg 'Progressive Angular Banner'){: .article-image-with-border }

 In [Part 1]({{ site.url }}/progressive-angular-applications) of this article, we explored how to add a number of progressive enhancements to a Hacker News client built with Angular.
 That article was written a year ago and a lot has changed since then.
-This post will dive into building a PWA using Angular version 6.0 in order to understand how to use newer technologies provided by the platform.
+This article (as well as the next in the series) will dive into a number of different topics relevant to building a PWA with Angular.
+This post will focus on **lazy-loading**.

 # The breakdown

-In this post, we'll explore how to build a relatively small application called **Tour of Thrones**.
+Before we begin exploring how lazy loading works in an Angular application, we'll begin by building a relatively small application called **Tour of Thrones**.

 ![Tour of Thrones](assets/progressive-angular-applications-2/tour-of-thrones.png 'Tour of Thrones'){: .article-image-with-border }